last-genius/UCU_Rust_Course/README.md

 * [Depth-First blog](https://depth-first.com/) - A few interesting things here.
 Not that many though.
 * [Armin Ronacher's blog](https://lucumr.pocoo.org/about/) - This guy created Flask and Jinja.
 And now he writes about Rust.
 What more do you need.
 * [Stephen Marz OS blog](https://osblog.stephenmarz.com/) - RISC-V OS Blog.
-* [Carlos Galdino's blog](https://blog.carlosgaldino.com/) - This blog has an interesting practical Rust file system implementation
+* [Carlos Galdino's blog](https://blog.carlosgaldino.com/) - This blog has an interesting practical Rust file system implementation.
-* [Shesh's blog](http://www.sheshbabu.com/) - A nice blog going over some of the basic Rust things and teaching Rust for JavaScript devs
+* [Shesh's blog](http://www.sheshbabu.com/) - A nice blog going over some of the basic Rust things and teaching Rust for JavaScript devs.
+* [Gankra's blog](https://gankra.github.io/) - An awesome intermediate/advanced blog on the intricacies of Rust's (often unsafe) groundings from the author of the Rustonomicon.
 * [A Gentle Introduction to Rust](https://stevedonovan.github.io/rust-gentle-intro/) - One of the many relatively short intro guides to Rust.
 This is one of the better ones.
-* [Rust101](https://www.ralfj.de/projects/rust-101/) - One of the many tutorials I think has something going for it.
+* [Rust101](https://www.ralfj.de/projects/rust-101/) - One of the many tutorials I think has something going for it (and the blog is awesome too!)
 * [A creative coding framework](https://nannou.cc/) - Just something I hacked with for a while and it's super nice.
 * [RustStarterKit 2020](https://wiki.alopex.li/RustStarterKit2020) - An interesting guide on things you might wanna consider using if you work with Rust in 2020+.
 Since Rust has a minimal standard library, it suggests a few popular